Creamy Smoked Salmon Pasta – Ready in 20 Minutes!

 This post may contain affiliate links.
 Please read our disclosure policy.

-Smoked salmon pasta is a creamy pasta recipe that is easy to make and absolutely delicious.
-It’s made with staple ingredients, and there are many options for substitutions, so you can make this pasta with what you have on hand.
+Smoked salmon pasta is a creamy, easy-to-make, and absolutely delicious pasta recipe.
+It’s made with staple ingredients, and there are many substitution options, so you can make this pasta with what you have on hand.
 In just 20 minutes, you can have a tasty and cozy dinner on the table.

 Recipe substitutions and variations